Rithubhedam: Plot

 Rajan visits Nair Veedu for research on historical artefacts.
 He meets Mooppil Nair and his daughter Devaki who is in an unhappy marriage with drunkard Krishnanunni.
 Devaki and Rajan shares interest in Kerala history and poetry.
 They discuss the events around Tippu Sultan's invasion of Malabar.
 Rajan and Devaki comes closer to each other.
 Thankamani, younger sister of Devaki is a student of Rajan and is infatuated with him.

 A receiver appointed by the court arrives and befriends Krishnanunni.
 He has ulterior motives over beautiful Devaki.
 However, Devaki rejects his advances angrily.
 But Mooppil Nair's second wife Subhadra is more than ready to cater all his needs in exchange of favours.
 He is interested in Thankamani too.

 Rajan proposes to Devaki, but she rejects the idea for she has to take care of young Thankamani.

 A forest land owned by the family was earlier acquired by the Government.
 The court directs the payment of ₹48 lakhs to the joint family to be divided among 16 family members.
 It turns out that one share belongs to Appu who is a mentally unstable orphan.
 The entire family plots to get Appu on their side to get his shares worth ₹3 lakhs.
 Mooppil Nair and Subhadra goes further by arranging Appu to marry Thankamani.

 To save Thankamani, Devaki pleads Rajan to marry Thankamani.
 On the same day, Kesu reveals Rajan that he adores Thankamani and wish to marry her someday.
 Rajan suggest the same to Devaki.
 But Devaki furiously rejects the idea which Rajan presumes is due to Kesu's lower social stature.

 Mooppil Nair catches his wife cheating with the Receiver and expels her from the house.

-On the day of Thankamani and Appu's wedding, a group of people lead by Krishnanunni, Karunakara Panicker and Rajan arrives and asks Thankamani's hand in marriage for Kesu.
+On the day of Thankamani and Appu's wedding, a group of people led by Krishnanunni, Karunakara Panicker and Rajan arrives and asks Thankamani's hand in marriage for Kesu.
 Mooppil Nair manhandles Kesu and reveals that Kesu is his own illegitimate son.
 On a moment of rage, Kesu kills Mooppil Nair with an axe.

 Film ends on a positive note with Rajan, Thankamani, Krishanunni and Devaki visiting Kesu in the prison after 5 years.
 Rajan and Thankamani are married and have a baby girl.